One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Introduction

-\begin{itemize} \item \textbf{Novel Evaluation Framework}: We take the first step in investigating unintended interactions caused by defenses in LLMs.
-To this end, we propose $\mathsf{CrossRiskEval}$, a comprehensive and modular framework that systematically quantifies cross-risk interactions, enabling rigorous analysis of unintended side effects across multiple risk dimensions.
+\begin{itemize} \item \textbf{Novel Evaluation Paradigm}: We introduce a new cross-risk evaluation paradigm and take the first step in investigating unintended interactions among defenses in LLMs.
+To this end, we propose $\mathsf{CrossRiskEval}$, a comprehensive framework that systematically quantifies cross-risk interactions, enabling rigorous analysis of unintended side effects across multiple risk dimensions.

 \item \textbf{Empirical Identification of Side Effects}: We conduct extensive empirical evaluations on 14 defense-deployed LLMs, covering 12 representative defense strategies, and reveal several alarming unintended interactions.